FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Wed Admin.md

 To set up a federated connection with another server you need to upload the certificate authority to the target server.

-Under the certs directory there's a file calledpubserver.pemcontaining your serverpublic certificate.
+Under the certs directory there's a file called pubserver.pem containing your server public certificate.

-Download this file, rename it to something easy to remember likeFTS204.134.0.60.pem and upload it to the Legacy TAK server you want to federate to.
+Download this file, rename it to something easy to remember like FTS204.134.0.60.pem and upload it to the Legacy TAK server you want to federate to.

 ### 4.4.2 Federating to a FTS server

 - **On the federated server:**activate the Federation service under Configure/system configuration****
-- **On the federated client**: Simply create the connection to the federated server
+- **On the federated client**: Simply create the connection to the federated server as described below

 ![](https://lh3.googleusercontent.com/OpSZ9aIur4Z2GlFdxkegui1KWrVlBp1uV_0NHIlj2cjVMge1oa0VkRwDqkMzwmclXZfLAoCCOta_V5wx-dzuiw8U7Jv6LJ2KAZssvyYVvZbOXH1Ke_1u4PUgDrarm0dGKiHQi9v7B37O3KWc16-p)